-Christmas time is upon us, and this is one chica who is thrilled about it.
+Christmas time is upon us, and this is one girl who is thrilled about it.

 It seemed to creep up quick this year, didn’t it?
 (I guess it always does!)
 If you’re in need of any quick and easy gift ideas, or if you just want to make yourself some more decorations for the tree (like me!), I’ve got 3 clear glass ornament ideas that’ll take you all of 10 minutes to throw together.